Top 22 Free Project Management Software Choices To Boost Productivity in 2024

 One of the biggest benefits of Trello is that its free plan includes unlimited cards and members.
 When it comes to simple, useful tools to keep your team organized on a tight budget, Trello is one of the best picks.
 However, keep in mind that if you want to unlock the full power of the tool, you will need to upgrade to a paid pricing plan which starts at $5/month per user.

-If you have ever used any of the paid versions of ClickUp, you might agree with me when I say that it is an absolute project management behemoth.
+If you have ever used any of the paid versions of ClickUp, you might agree that it is an absolute project management behemoth.
 ClickUp can do almost everything you need in project management tasks, permissions, and goals.
-It is important to note that ClickUp’s free project management option is more limited in functionality than its paid pricing plans.
+However, it is important to note that ClickUp’s free project management option is more limited in functionality than its paid pricing plans.

-Using the free version, there have been so many times when I would click on a feature I would want to use, but alas, it’s only available for the paid version.
-However, I would still recommend the free version of ClickUp over some other PMs on this list.
-While ClickUp feels watered down, it still offers many perks for small teams and can be a game-changer for your small business to optimize its processes.
-Some of their free version perks include 100MB of storage, unlimited tasks and members, real-time chat, and collaborative docs.
+Using the free project management software, you will find that many features are only available for the paid version.
+While ClickUp’s free plan feels watered down, it still offers many perks for small teams and can be a game-changer for your small business to optimize its processes.
+Some of the free version perks include 100MB of storage, unlimited tasks and members, real-time chat, and collaborative docs.

 Airtable has a free plan that includes up to 5 creators or editors, you can create unlimited bases, unlimited commenter and read-only users, up to 1,200 records per base and a total of 2GB of attachment per base.
 The Plus plan costs $10/month and offers several premium features such as custom branded forms and automatic table syncing.